-I currently work at FUNimation as a professional audio engineer.
-I have been in the music business for 7 years, working with bands, and artists; writing, recording, and mixing.
+I currently work at FUNimation as a professional ADR engineer.
+I have been in the music business for 8 years, working with bands, and artists; writing, recording, and mixing.
 My goal is to use Soundbetter to offer my mixing services at a great price to music lovers such as myself.

-With a certification in audio engineering from Media Tech institute and previously worked with radio stations, live venues and local studios.
-I have been concentrating on mixing for the past 3 years of my music career, and want to offer my services to help artists and bands find the perfect sound for their project!!
+With a certification in audio engineering from Media Tech institute and previously worked with radio stations, live venues and local studios, I have been concentrating on mixing and recording for the past 3 years of my music career, and want to offer my services to help artists and bands find the perfect sound for their project!!

 ReviewsEndorse Brian Leonard

 Interview with Brian Leonard

 A: I promise to delivery quality work, to the best of my ability, every single time.

 Q: What do you like most about your job?

 A: I love working with music, mainly because it doesn't feel like work at all to me.
 I can spend 12 hours a day creating, recording or mixing, and be excited to get up the next day and do the same thing!

 Q: What questions do you ask prospective clients?